Arrange a callback

 If you work with one of our solicitors, they’ll go through your claim with you in fine detail to make sure all aspects of your suffering have been considered.
 To find out more about how we can help with hotel accident claims, please call today.

-The amount of time you’ll have to claim compensation for hotel injuries will vary depending on the way you booked.
+The amount of time you’ll have to claim compensation for a hotel accident will vary depending on the way you booked.
 The time limits that will apply are:

 • 3-years from the date of your accident in a UK hotel.